qix67/gentoo-overlay/Readme.md

 Packages provided by this overlay
 ---------------------------------

+* app-emulation/libvirt : modify USE flag 'virt-network' not to depend on all routing/bridge/firewall tools.
+Add USE flag 'virt-network-filter' which works like original 'virt-network' USE flag

 * app-misc/g15daemon : include uinput patch

 * app-office/libreoffice : add USE flag 'qt5' to compile with qt5 but without kde